vgorloff/mc-blog/blog-posts/swiftui-in-auv3/index.md

 I found JUCE host better then GarageBand.app because it allows to automate plug-in parameters.
 This is significant value for testing.

+Summary of this step marked with git tag [01-PlugIn-Scaffold](https://github.com/vgorloff/mc-blog-swiftui-in-auv3/tags).

 ## Refactoring DSP and UI implementation <a name="chapter-2"></a>

 Xcode created default implementation of AudioUnit, DSP processor and Helper classes.
 For our Attenuator plug-in we don't need code related to MIDI events processing.
 Also we want to use Swift as much as possible.
 Plus we want to use SwiftUI in a plug-in view.